eternalhaz0/haz0x676/README.md

+## Hey, im Haz0
-hey im haz0. im new to code, trying some web stuff and python developing!
+new to code, learning web stuff, solidity, and python developing